trueos/trueos-docs/trueos-handbook/install.rst

    pop-up window asks to install to the existing pool without reformatting it.
 Press :guilabel:`OK` to keep the existing pool.
    Clicking :guilabel:`Cancel` formats the existing pool and all of its data.
-Refer to the
-   `Upgrading from PCBSD 10.x to TrueOS <https://sysadm.us/handbook/client/sysadmclient.html#upgrading-from-pcbsd-10-x-to-trueos>`_ section for more information about this option.
+Refer to the :ref:`Upgrading from PCBSD 10.x to TrueOS` section for more information about this option.

 .. index:: disk config screen